-Co-treasurer clean time requirement will be 3 years.
-Co-treasurer will be signer on the Regional Bank Account.

-Recorder will be elected at the November RSC in odd numbered years.
-The term is for 2 years.

-Will be responsible for taking recordings for the RSC meetings.

-Recordings will be typed and mailed or emailed no later than 6 weeks after the end of each TBRSC to all Regional Trusted Servants (Administrative Committee, RCMs and Subcommittee Facilitators).
-Contents of recordings will contain basic actions and discussion of TBRSC, RD and RDA report, Treasurer’s (contd.) report, Administrative Committee, Regional Subcommittee Facilitators, RCM reports, and a current mailing list of TBRSC Administrative Committee, RCMs and Subcommittee Facilitators.

-All TBRSC Policy changes will be recorded in the recordings.
-Should have experience as an Area Secretary or secretary.

-Must attend the Regional Assembly to do the following:

-Have each GSR or RCM who plans to vote check in by identifying the NA group or area that they are representing.

-Hand out official identifiable ballots for the RD and RDA elections.

-Make a record of the election portion of the assembly.

-Subcommittee Facilitators will be elected every 2 years (even number years) at the May RSC meeting.
+Subcommittee Facilitators will be elected every 2 years (in even numbered years) at the May RSC meeting.

+Regional Assembly

+The Regional Assembly will be held annually in the month of March from the hours of 9 am to 3 pm on Saturday or Sunday.
+Business in even numbered years will be Conference Agenda Report (CAR) and Conference A Track (CAT) discussion and collection of CAR votes.
+Business in odd numbered years will be issue discussion and elections of a new RD and RDA.
+(Regional Assembly expenses will not exceed $ 400.00.
+MOVE TO FINANCIAL? )

+The RD will schedule the date and venue for the assembly in consultation with the RDA, Facilitator, and Recorder.
+The RD will make a reasonable effort to select a venue that is relatively central to the region in order to make it as accessible as possible to all GSRs throughout our entire region.
+This would generally be in or near Victoria.

-TBRCNA Facilitator is to be elected by the RSC during the August meeting, TBRCNA Co facilitator & Treasurer will be elected at The November RSC.
+Tejas Bluebonnet Regional Convention of Narcotics Anonymous (TBRCNA) Facilitator is to be elected by the RSC during the August meeting, TBRCNA Co facilitator & Treasurer will be elected at The November RSC.
 TBRCNA Facilitator position ends at the closing of the RSC of their last report.

-Internet Technologies Facilitator will be elected at the May RSC in even numbered years.
-The term is for 2 years.
-Web servant may form a committee to aid in keeping up with regional information, and a budget will be provided for website upkeep and development.
-The following are requirements:

-1. Must have access to a computer with a high speed Internet connection.

-2. Must have a working knowledge of web site management and all the technologies, programs required, to manage the TBR web site.

-3. Experience as a web servant or web master preferred.
-Proficiency in other information technologies can be considered.

-Convention Advisory Committee Structure
+Convention Advisory Committee (CAC) Structure

-(a) The committee consists of five (5) elected members chosen by the region plus the future and past TBRCNA facilitators. (b) Each elected member serves a five (5) year term. (c) The elected member in their fifth (5th) year will automatically become the facilitator, and will rotate out at the end of their term. (d) One (1) new elected member will be chosen at the August RSC. (e) Suggested clean time requirement of seven (7) years.
-C.A.C. quarterly budget is $100.00.
+(a) The committee consists of five (5) elected members chosen by the region plus the future and past TBRCNA facilitators. (b) Each elected member serves a five (5) year term. (c) The elected member in their fifth (5th) year will automatically become the facilitator of the CAC, and will rotate out at the end of their term. (d) One (1) new elected member will be chosen at the August RSC. (e) Suggested clean time requirement of seven (7) years.
+CAC quarterly budget is $100.00.

 RD and RDA: